nicklockwood/SwiftFormat/README.md

     To fix this, you can use the command-line option `--cache ignore` to force SwiftFormat to ignore the cache for this run, or just type an extra space in the file (which SwiftFormat will then remove again when it applies the correct formatting).

-* When running on Linux, the `--symlinks` option has no effect.
+* When running on Linux, the `--symlinks` option has no effect, and some of the `fileHeader` placeholders are not supported.

 Credits